-2. Find the Manage My Profile box on the right side of your page and click on "enter Showcase".
+2. Find the Manage My Profile box on the right side of your profile and click on "enter Showcase".

 3. The entry form opens.
+You can submit only one work for each round.
 Complete the Showcase entry forms as indicated.

 4. There is an entry fee of $3 for each Round.
 You must have a Paypal account or a major Credit Card.